 In this course, therapeutic massage professionals will discuss and demonstrate various bodywork specialties.
 Students will be given the opportunity to practice the techniques in class.
 Modalities may include: craniosacral therapy, myofascial release, kinesiology, deep tissue, sports, lymphatic, and other topics.
-Three hours lecture/discussion and two hours lab a week.

-TPM 140 - Massage Clinical (.5) Prerequisite: TPM 110 and (TPM 112 or BIO 112) with grades of "C" or higher
+TPM 140 - Massage Clinical (0.5)

+Prerequisite: TPM 110 and (TPM 112 or BIO 112) with grades of "C" or higher fall, spring, summer

 In this student clinic individuals will have the opportunity to apply the principles, techniques, and procedures practiced in professional massage therapy.
 Under the supervision of the clinic supervisor, students will be expected to demonstrate proper client/therapist communication skills, proper draping techniques, adequate sanitary precautions, perform a full body massage based on client needs and properly document the session for the client's record.
 Students will be expected to massage two or more clients consecutively.
-Repeatable one time.
+May be repeated one time.

-TPM 145 - Ther Massage Licensure Seminar (1) Prerequisite: TPM 130 or concurrent enrollment
+TPM 145 - Ther Massage Licensure Seminar (1)

+Prerequisite: TPM 130 or concurrent enrollment spring

 In this course, students will discuss the Illinois Massage Licensing Act and the Massage & Bodywork licensing Examination (MBLEx).
-Students will review the MBLEx content outline to prepare for licensure and will complete and submit the application for the Massage & Bodywork Licensing Examination (MBLEx) One hour lecture/discussion.
+Students will review the MBLExcontent outline to prepare for licensure and will complete and submit the application for the Massage & Bodywork Licensing Examination (MBLEx).